Jose Compre, 26, faces life in prison with no chance of parole if convicted in the Dec. 20, 2006, slaying of 25-year-old Dan Bessant.

 Two other underage gang associates -- Compre was allegedly one of them -- opened fire along with Gaono in the direction of the officers, but the rounds from their pistols did not hit anyone, according to prosecutors.

 A bullet from the .22-caliber rifle struck Bessant under his left armpit, just missing his protective vest, and pierced his heart before exiting his body.
-The married father of a 2-year-old son was pronounced dead at a hospital a short time later.
+The married father of a 2-month-old son was pronounced dead at a hospital a short time later.

 Gaono was arrested along with Compre that night.
 The third alleged shooter, 16-year-old Penifoti Taeotui, was taken into custody two weeks later.